Random Pokémon Type Generator

 How many possible type combinations exist?+

-What's the difference between offensive and defensive matchups?+
+What is the difference between offensive and defensive matchups?+

 Defensive matchups show how much damage your type takes when attacked (weaknesses, resistances, immunities).
 Offensive matchups show how much damage your STAB moves deal to each defending type (super effective, not very effective, no effect).
-Both perspectives are critical for competitive team building.